 Health benefits of apple cider vinegar

-The hype surrounding apple cider vinegar is not just a hype.
-Researchers who studied apple cider vinegar confirmed its medicinal and therapeutic properties.
+This has been backed up by researchers who have studied apple cider vinegar and confirmed its medicinal and therapeutic properties.

 Why Is Apple Cider Vinegar Good For You?